 When we are sorry for our sins because they have offended God, this is Perfect Contrition.

-When we are sorry for our sins because we are sacred of Hell or of losing Heaven, this is Imperfect Contrition.
+When we are sorry for our sins because we are scared of Hell or of losing Heaven, this is Imperfect Contrition.

 When we have completed our examination of conscience and are contrite, we can ask a priest if he can hear our confession.

 During Confession, we confess our sins to God through the priest, and ask for God’s forgiveness.
 The priest then gives us advice about how to manage the situation that led to us sinning, assigns us penance and absolves us from our sins.

 The penance can include prayers or acts of charity.
 It is meant to address the destruction we caused by our sin.
 The penance may not undo the destruction we caused.
 In fact, we may have to address it through sacrifice and more work in this life; or in purgatory.